Magick (Book 4): Background

-Much of the book was dictated by Crowley to his principal A∴A∴ students of the time, who would also ask questions to get clarification.
-The principal collaborators were Soror Virakam (Mary Desti or D'Este 1871-1931; mother of Preston Sturges and companion of Isadora Duncan), Leila Waddell (1880-1932; also known as Laylah and Soror Agatha), and Soror Rhodon (Mary Butts, 1890-1937), all of whom were given coauthorship credit.
-The book was also dedicated to Soror Ouarda (Rose Edith Crowley, 1874-1932); Frater Per Ardua (Maj.-Gen. John Frederick Charles Fuller, 1878-1966); Soror Alostrael (Leah Hirsig, 1883-1951) and Frater Volo Intelligere (Gerald Yorke, 1901-1983).
+Much of Book 4 was dictated by Crowley to his principal A∴A∴ students, who also asked questions for clarification.
+The principal collaborators were Soror Virakam (Mary Desti), Leila Waddell (also known as Laylah and Soror Agatha), and Soror Rhodon (Mary Butts), all of whom were given co-authorship credit.
+The book was also dedicated to Soror Ouarda (Rose Edith Crowley), Frater Per Ardua (Maj.-Gen. John Frederick Charles Fuller); Soror Alostrael (Leah Hirsig) and Frater Volo Intelligere (Gerald Yorke).